Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Linux (as any other modern OS) uses virtual memory.

-Physical pages are mapped to virtual pages, each process has a memory structure `mm_struct` that is used by the kernel to keep track of the mapping.
+Virtual pages are mapped to physical pages, each process has a memory structure `mm_struct` that is used by the kernel to keep track of the mapping.
 Each task has it's own value for the register that points to the base of the page directory (`RC3` in x86).

 Both kernel and user space code use virtual memory: